FriendsOfREDAXO/redaxo-mit-docker/README.md

     http://localhost:28025

-:point_right: _Tip: In the REDAXO backend, you do not have to configure anything in the AddOn PHPMailer.
-Use the standard shipping via `mail()` and send a testmail to you.
-This should appear directly in the mailhog._
+:point_right: _Tip: in the REDAXO backend, you do not have to configure anything within the PHPMailer addOn.
+Use the standard dispatch via `mail()` and send a test mail to yourself.
+This should appear directly within Mailhog._

 ### Integrate phpMyAdmin